SethMMorton/natsort/docs/intro.rst

 You can see all available testing environments with ``tox --listenvs``.

-If you do not wish to use ``tox``, you can install the testing dependencies with the ``dev-requirements.txt`` file and then run the tests manually using `pytest <https://docs.pytest.org/en/latest/>`_.
+If you do not wish to use ``tox``, you can install the testing dependencies with the ``dev/requirements.txt`` file and then run the tests manually using `pytest <https://docs.pytest.org/en/latest/>`_.

 .. code-block:: console

-    $ pip install -r dev-requirements.txt
+    $ pip install -r dev/requirements.txt
     $ python -m pytest

 Note that above I invoked ``python -m pytest`` instead of just ``pytest`` - this is because